benzea/radiotap.github.io/fields/hardware queue.md

 Discussion
 ==========

-Only used in OpenBSD, clashes with ./TX flags\_ used by others.
+Only used in OpenBSD, clashes with [TX flags](./TX flags) used by others.